 One of my sisters and I recently visited Sausalito for the day.
 We took the ferry both ways and got around on foot once we were in town.
 We were happily surprised to see the ferry loaded with bicycles; if we had known about this option beforehand, we would have rented bicycles ourselves.
 It’s the perfect way to explore this beautiful city.

 You can rent a bicycle at Fisherman’s Wharf in San Francisco.
 Most bicycle rental shops will provide you with a map of Sausalito to help you get around.
 If you’re an expert bicyclist, you might want to ride across the Golden Gate Bridge.
-Otherwise, you can bring your bike onboard when you board the ferry to Sausalito.
+Otherwise, you can bring your bike on board when you board the ferry to Sausalito.

-Visit The Old Marinship Shipyards
+5. Old Marinship Shipyards

-The Old Marinship Shipyards neighborhood, an industrial waterfront area, is a historic part of town that’s fun to explore.
+The old Marinship Shipyards neighborhood, an industrial waterfront area, is a historic part of town that’s fun to explore.
 Walk north along the shoreline.
 Along the way, you’ll find a swimming beach, canoe and rowing rentals, a French restaurant, and various boat docks.
 You’ll see the once-busy shipyard where many liberty ships were built during World War II.
 There’s a free exhibit about Marinship Shipyards inside the same warehouse that houses the Bay Model Visitor Center.

 Be sure to make time for the Bay Model Visitor Center, where you’ll find a 1.5-acre working pneumatic model of the San Francisco Bay.
 The fully accessible education center is administered by the U.S. Army Corps of Engineers, and the hydraulic model of the San Francisco Bay and the Sacramento-San Joaquin River Delta is fascinating.
 Kids and engineers alike will enjoy this free exhibit.

-Eating In Sausalito
+Best Restaurants In Sausalito

 Fresh seafood is always on the menu in Sausalito.
 There are several great dining spots within walking distance of the ferry landing.
 After lunch at one of these restaurants, peruse the shops that line the streets — you’ll want to stop for an espresso or perhaps chocolates or ice cream on the way back to the ferry.

 My sister and I had lunch at Scoma’s Sausalito.
 The service was exceptional, and the food — whole steamed crabs, grilled seasonal fish, rich chowders — was seasonal and fresh.
-We ordered two appetizers: the beet salad with arugula, chevre, citrus, avocado, fresh mint, Marcona almonds, and a balsamic vinaigrette with shaved horseradish, and the oysters Sausalito baked with garlic, spinach, and creamy Parmesan.
+We ordered two appetizers: the beet salad with arugula, chevre, citrus, avocado, fresh mint, Marcona almonds, and a balsamic vinaigrette with shaved horseradish; and the oysters Sausalito baked with garlic, spinach, and creamy Parmesan.